testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

   pathsFile: "game-store-rest-get-game/paths.json"
 }

-Did you notice that request to POST and response from GET looks the same?
+Did you notice that request to `POST` and response from `GET` looks the same?
 Let's extract payload into a variable and re-use it for both request payload and response validation.
-This time we also not going to pass `id` to the request and instead rely on the server to generate a new ID.
+This time we are not going to pass `id` to the request and instead will rely on the server to generate a new ID.

 :include-file: scenarios/gamestore/postGetStreamlined.groovy {
     title: "Re-use payload data",